SchlossLab/Sovacool_OptiFit_mSphere_2022/README.md

 ```
 Be sure to activate the environment from the login node before submitting jobs on the cluster.

-## Update
+### Update the environment

 Install new packages with:
 ```
 conda install new_package_name
 ```

-Periodically update the dependencies list:
+Always update the environment file after installing new packages:
 ```
-conda list --export > config/environment.export.txt
+conda env export > environment.export.yaml
 ```
-(We update the less-detailed `config/environment.yaml` manually when we install a new package.)
+And update the simple version (`environment.simple.yaml`) with your favorite text editor.

 Almost all dependencies are listed in `config/environment.export.txt`, which will be installed by conda when you create the environment.
 The exception to this is the `mothur` program -- we're using a different versoin than what's currently available in the bioconda channel.